philipdarke/reproducible-actuarial-work/docs/exercise5.md

 Various output types are supported, including Microsoft Word, HTML websites and presentations.

+### Code chunks

+To insert a chunk of R code choose `Insert / R` at the top right of the script pane.
+The cog-wheel button on the right of the chunk lets you choose whether the code and output is included in the report.

 The first chunk should include the following to set up the document

 ```R